Grey Wolves (organization): Germany

 UEFA issued a statement reaffirming its commitment to keeping political and extremist expressions out of football.
 The German Football Association (DFB) also expressed its concern and emphasized the need for vigilance against far-right activities in sports events.

-Turkey's Merih Demiral was subsequently banned "for violating the basic rules of decent conduct, for using sports events for manifestations of a non-sporting nature and for bringing the sport of football into disrepute", for allegedly making a "wolf salute" during Turkey's round of 16 win over Austria.
+Turkey's Merih Demiral was subsequently banned "for violating the basic rules of decent conduct, for using sports events for manifestations of a non-sporting nature and for bringing the sport of football into disrepute" for allegedly making a "wolf salute" during Turkey's round of 16 win over Austria.

 From 2014-2018 the Osmanen Germania were an extreme right criminal gang working as security guards for the gray wolves.

 Netherlands

 As early as 1979 the Dutch Scientific Council for Government Policy reported that clashes between the Grey Wolves and the Dutch-Turkish Workers Association (HTIB) occurred on May Day celebrations.
 Organizations such as Turkish Federation Netherlands (Turkse Federatie Nederland, TFN) and Turkish Islamic Federation (Turks Islamitische Federatie) have links to the Grey Wolves.
 According to Wangmo and Yazilitas, the Grey Wolves in the Netherlands have engaged in a variety of activities, ranging from criminal activities and nationalist propaganda to support of football teams.
-The organization was more influential in the 1990s when many first-generation Turkish immigrants "maintained a deep interest in Turkish politics and who had a deeply felt Turkish identity."
-Grey Wolves activists have participated—with varying successes—in the local politics of several Dutch municipalities.
+The organization was more influential in the 1990s, when many first-generation Turkish immigrants "maintained a deep interest in Turkish politics and who had a deeply felt Turkish identity."
+Grey Wolves activists have participated—with varying success—in the local politics of several Dutch municipalities.

 In November 2020, VVD MP Bente Becker introduced a motion to ban the Grey Wolves.
 The motion was supported by 147 members of the parliament with 3 members voting against it.
 All three votes against the motion came from Denk.

 Sweden

-On 13 September 2015, an explosion occurred at a Kurdish civil center in Stockholm, Sweden, following clashes between Turks, Kurds and anti-fascists at a rally organized by the Swedish Grey Wolves.
+On 13 September 2015, an explosion occurred at a Kurdish civil center in Stockholm, Sweden, following clashes between Turks, Kurds, and anti-fascists at a rally organized by the Swedish Grey Wolves.

 The Swedish Green Party was hit by a political scandal in April 2016, as images emerged of party member and Housing Minister Mehmet Kaplan attending a dinner party alongside leading members of the Grey Wolves.
 Kaplan resigned when a 2009 video was made public in which he compared Israel's treatment of Palestinians to that of Jews by Nazi Germany.
 The Sweden Democrats party have called for the Grey Wolves to be banned in Europe and for its members in Sweden to be deported.